holographicSol/OmegaFindv2/README.md

      [omega_find --type-scan PATH --group-suffix image]

+Developer:

     Python Version: 3.9+
     OS: Testing and running on Windows 10 and Linux.

     Running the source code: Requires pool.py be placed in aiomultiprocessing. backup original pool first.
     My edit marked '# my edit' on line 339 in pool.py enables a dictionary to be passed into the child processes when using pool.map() along with the initial iterables as there is no manager.dict and obviously no previously set globals for the child processes.
     Lines edited: 337, 339, 345.

+Gratitude and thanks:

-Powered by asyncio, aiomultiprocess and aiofiles.
+    Powered by asyncio, aiomultiprocess, aiofiles, python-magic and of course the python standard library.